silviaegt/iLCM_notes/README.md

 1. ??
 Didn't find ---- `install_ilcm_toolbox.R`
 2. Run the docker_commands.R commands in the docker-console by hand.
 	+ ??
-Had problems with: `$ docker pull ckahmann/ilcm_r:latest` Got the following message:
+Had problems with: `$ docker pull ckahmann/ilcm_r:latest`
-    Error response from daemon: manifest for ckahmann/ilcm_r:latest not found Had to do:
+		+ Problem:     Error response from daemon: manifest for ckahmann/ilcm_r:latest not found
+		+ Sol:
      `$ docker pull ckahmann/ilcm_r:0.91` (folllowing the name of the tag: https://hub.docker.com/r/ckahmann/ilcm_r/tags/)  -- time out problem
-     + Also couldn't do $ cd Downloads/Install_ilcm
+     + ??
+Also: couldn't do `$ cd Downloads/Install_ilcm` (in the instructions it's called install_ilcm but the downloaded file is written with capital I)
-bash: cd: Downloads/Install_ilcm: No such file or directory
+	     + Problem: `bash: cd: Downloads/Install_ilcm: No such file or directory`